Back End Stuff Mentioned in most recent Tea Time

 Re: Back End Stuff Mentioned in most recent Tea Time

-According to you first AO43E then Pacific DLC ?dalfrede wrote: ↑Sun Jan 30, 2022 2:22 pmFrom the last announcement the Beta was to start in January, so by next Tuesday they are late [Feb 1].terminator wrote: ↑Sun Jan 30, 2022 5:16 am I hope the Beta won’t be deployed at the last minute and brief...
+terminator wrote: Sun Jan 30, 2022 5:16 am I hope the Beta won’t be deployed at the last minute and brief...

 But after AO42E, I am sure they will take their time to get the Beta right.